StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn how we make money.

 Can I paper trade with options?

 Brokers that allow options trading in live accounts and offer paper trading will likely allow you to trade options in the paper account for practice, a very good idea for new options traders.
+For example, Charles Schwab's thinkorswim platform allows you to trade any of its supported markets, including options, in the paper trading environment.

-Does Fidelity offer virtual/paper trading?
+Does Fidelity offer simulated/paper trading?

 At this time, Fidelity doesn’t offer paper trading, but beginners aren’t left in the cold.
 Fidelity offers fractional shares of stocks and ETFs, which still allows novices to get started without risking too much money.